oskarjiang/az/README.md

 - Architecture is Clean Architecture but with a functional approach
 - I chose to do Fuzzy search using external library since this isn't supported in the free version in MongoDB
-- With more time perhaps domain types would be preferable rather than using the Document type all over the palce
+- With more time perhaps domain types would be preferable rather than using the Document type all over the place

 ## Requirements